 5 Gold Coast restaurants you can’t miss

-The Gold Coast has come a long way in the past year and now boasts some of the best eating to be had in South-East Queensland, from incredible Greek food to the hippest cafés around.
-Here’s our top picks.
+The Gold Coast has come a long way in the food and wine biz, boasting some of the best eating to be had in South-East Queensland, from incredible Greek food to the hippest cafés around.
+Here are our top picks.

 Lamb shoulder.
 That’s all you need to know to add Hellenika to your list of must-tries.
 This Greek restaurant in Nobby’s Beach not only has some of the best atmosphere and décor along the coast, it also has the juiciest, falling-off-the bone lamb shoulder to be eaten.
 Ever.